shovalbenayon/OOP-Ex3/README.md

 # OOP-Ex3
-n this project we represnt an implementation of the game "The Maze Of Waze".
-This assignment data structures and algorithms are based on previous project Ex2: https://github.com/shovalbenayon/OOP-Ex2
+In this project we represnt an implementation of the game "The Maze Of Waze".
+This assignment data structures and algorithms are based on previous project Ex2: https://github.com/shovalbenayon/OOP-Ex2.
+The project connected to DataBase and The DB have 11 Scenarios - {0 , 1, 3 , 5, 9 , 11 ,13 , 16 , 19 , 20 , 23}.
+The user can pass to higher level Only if he was able to meet the criteria.
+(The Table of the criteria is mention at the wiki - SimpleDB page).

 The main goal of the project is to -
 - earn as many points as possible in given time.
 (30-60 seconds)